 Learn how to pick the right type of oil paint in our handy guide.

 There are a wide array of acrylic paints in terms of texture and drying time.
-This water-soluble paint dries quickly, is non-toxic, and cost-effective, often making it a go-to choice for painters of all skill levels.
-Over time it holds up better than oil paint, as it’s not prone to cracking or yellowing.
+This water-soluble paint dries quickly, is non-toxic, and is cost-effective, often making it a go-to choice for painters of all skill levels.
+Over time it holds up better than oil paint, as it's not prone to cracking or yellowing.
 There are innumerable acrylic paint techniques and by combining the paint with different mediums, artists have flexibility in the final look.
 Though acrylic is water resistant when completely dry on the canvas, its water-soluble nature when damp makes for easy cleanup.

 Learn more about the difference between acrylic paint and oil paint, as well as the best acrylic paint for artists of all levels.